Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/Sample2_ClassificationWithWorkerSelectorAsync.md

     ["Dept"] = new LabelValue("Xbox"),
     ["Skill_English_Lvl"] = new LabelValue(10),
 };
-var worker2 = await routerClient.CreateWorkerAsync(
+Response<RouterWorker> worker2 = await routerClient.CreateWorkerAsync(
     options: new CreateWorkerOptions(workerId: workerId2, totalCapacity: 100)
     {
         AvailableForOffers = true, // registering worker at the time of creation